With the newfound trend of working from home and remote working arrangements, the future of work is a very different looking future indeed.

 The reality is far less Utopian, most likely.
 But one thing that many underestimate is that remote workers have challenges, too.

-Four out of five remote workers say they face challenges office workers do not, according to report by Igloo.
+Four out of five remote workers say they face challenges office workers do not, according to a report by Igloo.
 The bulk of this problem involves the lack of interactions workers have with their peers and managers.

 The difficulties that remote employees face include social, technological, support-related, behavioral and mentoring challenges.
 Each challenge creates a markedly different career experience than what one might expect from a centralized working environment.